 - Glenbrook Park Stage 2 playground works – creation of a new inclusive, accessible, interactive play area catering for seven to 12 year olds.
 Get more information

 - Blackheath Village Centre upgrades – includes elements of the Blackheath Village Centre Public Domain Plan.
 A Council-matched Building Better Regional Fund grant from the Federal Government is also being funnelled into these upgrades.
 Redevelopment includes safety and connectivity upgrades including footpaths, road, drainage and associated civil / traffic works.
-We also continue to work with Blackheath businesses and residents to finalise how a town square will work for everyone.
 Get information on how to have your say

 The Building Better Regions Fund has also contributed funding to make this project possible.

 - Springwood Town Centre rejuvenation – includes elements of the Springwood Town Centre Public Domain Plan that builds on existing street and landscape features to provide a more attractive public space and encourage pedestrian activity to boost the local economy.
 Get more information

 - Eastern Scenic Escarpment – a significant upgrade of 2.35km of walking tracks between key features in Knapsack Reserve, including Siding Lookout to Knapsack Viaduct, Elizabeth Lookout to Knapsack Viaduct, Marges Lookout to Mitchells Pass and Marges Lookout to Lennox Bridge.
 Get more information

 - South Lawson Park (former Lawson Golf Course) – construction of accessible pathways, dog off leash area, seating and associated landscaping works.
 Get more information

-- Wentworth Falls Lake Park – development of a multi-purpose shelter and upgrades to connectivity and accessibility, including an accessible viewing platform.
+- Wentworth Falls Lake Park – upgrades to connectivity and accessibility, including an accessible viewing platform.
 Get more information

 - Blackheath Soldiers Memorial Park – new toilet block connected with new accessible pedestrian pathways.
 Get more information